HossamMuhammedOmar/JavaScript-Debugging/README.md

   and we want to know if this function is running fast or if we have a performance issue with it.
 */

-function addNewBook(bookObject) {
+// You can ignore this function.
+It is just an example. function addNewBook(bookObject) {
   fetch('https://duckbooks/education.com/posts', {
   method: "POST",